acrolinx/acrolinx-sidebar-demo-java/README.md

 Within the dist folder you will find a zipped version of the acrolinx-sidebar-java-sdk.
 This includes a fat jar and startup scripts to run the java ui demos.

 Download this zip file and unpack it.
-Within the bin folder you'll find the start scripts and within the lib folder the acrolinx-sidebar-java-sdk jar.
+Within the bin folder you'll find the start scripts.
 For a windows environment run the .bat files and on a Unix System run the shell scripts.

 **Important:** To run the acrolinxDemoClientSWT files you'll have to put the **Eclipse SWT library** into the lib folder.
 Depending on